Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/laravel-seeding-the-database.md

 php artisan make:factory BookFactory
 ```

-The Factory, however, works on Models, so let's also create an empty Book model for now.
+The Factory works on Models, so let's also create an empty Book model for now.

 ```bash
 php artisan make:model Book